-Built at the turn of the century, during Washington’s short-lived mining boom, the Pride of the Woods mine was abandoned by the 1920s, leaving behind mine tailings laden with toxic metals like lead and arsenic.
+Built back in 1889, during Washington State’s short-lived mining boom, the Pride of the Woods mine was abandoned by the 1920s, leaving behind mine tailings laden with toxic metals like arsenic and lead.
 These tailings had been leaching into the soil and nearby groundwater, posing serious health and environmental threats to both man and nature.

 To read the full Self Dumping Bin Assist Mine Clean Up case study, click here.